ibm-vpc/terraform-provider-ibm/website/docs/r/is_lb.html.markdown

 ## Argument reference
 Review the argument references that you can specify for your resource.

+- `address_mode` - (Optional, String) The address mode to use for this load balancer.
+Supported values are `static` and `dynamic`.
+If `static`, customer-provided public or private IPs can be specified via `public_ips` and `private_ips`.
+If unset, defaults to `dynamic`.
 - `access_tags`  - (Optional, List of Strings) A list of access management tags to attach to the load balancer.

   ~> **Note:**